 Artlink is a successful artist lead visual artists organisation, currently based in the impressive cliff top location of Fort Dunree.
 Dunree has been an important military site throughout history; contrasted with its surrounding natural beauty and abundant wildlife, it draws increasing numbers of national & international visitors.
 Artlink supports the ambitions and profile of local, national and international artists by providing a platform for innovative delivery and realisation of visual arts projects.
 We manage a residency program through which artists have the opportunity to research, experiment and create new original work and contribute to the creative development of the local arts community.
 Through a diverse program which also includes exhibitions, workshops and community projects, we forge local, national and international partnerships to build a strong sustainable culture and contribute to the artistic and economic ecology of the region.

-The call for submissions for the International Atlantic Residency Exchange program is currently active!
-To view the call, click here.
+The call for submissions for the International Atlantic Residency Exchange program is not currently active.
+Please stay tuned for more info on the next call for submissions deadline.

 To watch our recent information session and artist talks, click here!